Luthaf/cifxx/README.md

 # License

-Guillaume Fraux created and maintains Pacif, which is distributed under the [3 clauses BSD license](LICENSE).
-By contributing to Pacif, you agree to distribute your contributions under the same license.
+Guillaume Fraux created and maintains Cifxx, which is distributed under the [3 clauses BSD license](LICENSE).
+By contributing to Cifxx, you agree to distribute your contributions under the same license.